-Vault: A research library that includes company profiles, industry information and more career exploration resources.
+Firsthand: A research library that includes company profiles, industry information and more career exploration resources.
 Check out the "Careers" tab to find several lists of consulting organizations.
 Click on "The Library" to find articles about consulting careers.

 Information Sessions: A number of consulting firms recruit through the University Career Center each Fall and host information sessions as part of their visit.
 Check the “Events” section of your Handshake account for dates/times and locations.